Introduction-

 When gas or liquid travels with pressure, it generates pressure on the material and it reduces the holding strength over time.
 This may one of the most reasons for leakage formation.

-Material Aging and corrosion are the most another reason for leakage formation.
+Material Aging and corrosion are the other reasons for leakage formation.

 In both scenarios, Cracks, Holes and other forms of imperfection can be seen on the material.